jruizgit/rules/docs/js/reference.md

 7. In the terminal type `node test.js`
 8. You should see the message: `a0 approved from 1`

-<sub>Note 1: If you are using a redis service outside your local host, replace the last line with:</sub>
+Note 1: If you are using a redis service outside your local host, replace the last line with:
   ```javascript
   d.runAll([{host: 'hostName', port: port, password: 'password'}]);
   ```
-<sub>Note 2: If you are running in Windows, you will need VS2013 express edition and Python 2.7 for the package to build during npm install.
-Make sure both the VS build tools and the python directory are in your path.</sub>
+Note 2: If you are running in Windows, you will need VS2013 express edition and Python 2.7 for the package to build during npm install.
+Make sure both the VS build tools and the python directory are in your path.

 [top](reference.md#table-of-contents)